wing5wong/artisan-whs-static/source/_events/2026-08-05_massey-and-ucol-open-days-year-12-13-register-interest-by-1-july.md

 ---
-title: MASSEY and UCOL Open Days, Year 12/13 - register interest by 1 July
+title: MASSEY and UCOL Open Days, Year 12/13
 date: 2026-08-05T19:58:00+12:00
 ---
 Year 13s and 12s are invited to attend the MASSEY and UCOL Open Days in Palmerston North on Wednesday 5 August.